-Policy 5C.3.1: Incorporate Land development regulations shall be developed and adopted to implement minimum design criteria for stormwater management improvements into the City's Code of Ordinances.

-Policy 5C.3.2: Amend the City's Code of Ordinances land development regulations to ensure adequate facility design, periodic inspection, and routine maintenance of privately-owned stormwater management facilities.

-Policy 5C.3.3: Continue to support the National Flood Insurance Program, disseminate information relative to its provisions, and enforce conformance of building elevations to minimize flood loss hazards.

-Policy 5C.3.4: In coordination with Miami-Dade County, create standards to limit development activities within flood zone to low-impact activities such as recreation and open space areas.
+- Policy 5C.3.1: Incorporate minimum design criteria for stormwater management improvements into the City's Code of Ordinances. - Policy 5C.3.2: Amend the City's Code of Ordinances to ensure adequate facility design, periodic inspection, and routine maintenance of privately-owned stormwater management facilities. - Policy 5C.3.3: Continue to support the National Flood Insurance Program, disseminate information relative to its provisions, and enforce conformance of building elevations to minimize flood loss hazards. - Policy 5C.3.4: In coordination with Miami-Dade County, create standards to limit development activities within flood zone to low-impact activities such as recreation and open space areas.

-Policy 5C.3.5: In coordination with Miami-Dade County, minimize the loss of floodwater storage capacity in floodplain areas.
+In coordination with Miami-Dade County, minimize the loss of floodwater storage capacity in floodplain areas.